Designations Congruent with Things: Chapter 14

 He sees both of these in Newton now—in his appropriation of Descartes and Riemann zeros, in the way he offers to pull Hermann out of a sinking boat and straight into the water with the absolute sincerity of a man who doesn’t understand he’s drowning.

-Hermann can only guess at the edges of his own insight.
+Hermann can only guess at the warped edges of his own insight.

 Perhaps this is what Newton means when he says that something’s wrong.

-“I literally cannot tell if you are trying not to freak out or trying not to yell at me,” Newton says.
-“Can you saysomething maybe?
+“I literally can’t tell if you’re trying not to freak out or trying not to yell at me,” Newton says.
+“Can you say something maybe?
 Like—which way are you leaning?
 Panic or pique, dude, come on, you’re making me nervous.
 Pick one.”

-The unparsable distress he’s feeling breaks against the wall of his own exhaustion.
+The unparsable distress Hermann feels breaks against the wall of his own exhaustion.

 Nothing will ever clarify for him again.